Why Plan Ahead?

 - It can be a good investment, if you choose to pre-pay your funeral via life insurance or a trust.

-We believe there are three simple steps to planning a funeral: recording biographical information, selecting services and merchandise, and planning for the payment of those services and merchandise.
-Whether these steps are done before or after a death occurs, our staff is here to help guide you through the process – ensuring your wants and needs are met.
+We believe there are four simple steps to planning a funeral: recording biographical information, selecting services and merchandise, planning for the payment of those services and merchandise, and informing your family.
+Whether you complete one or all four of these steps, our staff is here to help guide you through the process – ensuring your wants and needs are met.

 • Step 1…Recording Biographical Information – The Story of Your Life